The Denial of Death

 The Deepest Irony

-Israeli researcher Mario Mikulincer (2003) found something stunning: under mortality threat, people don't retreat into isolation.
+Research by Mario Mikulincer and colleagues found that under mortality threat, people don't retreat into isolation.
 They seek out close relationship partners — people with whom they feel secure and known.
 The terror of death is unbearable alone.

 Now here's the irony: sovereignty offers the closest possible relationship partner imaginable.
 You are chosen before birth.
 You are known completely.
 You cannot be lost, rejected, or abandoned.
 The relationship was decided by God Himself.
 But it feels threatening because it removes your control.
 You cannot perform your way into it.
 You simply are in it.